 |Graduate students and postdocs

 Graduate students and postdocs are significantly involved in our projects.
 A list of current and former students and their projects is here.
 Projects usually involve the integration of field and laboratory analytical or numerical work.
 Research topics include field- and core-based structural geology, geomechanics, geofluids, geochemistry, and natural resources including CO2 sequestration.
-A current research emphasis lies in Structural Diagenesis which combines the traditionally separate fields of brittle structural geology and diagenesis/geochemistry.
 Please e-mail me to discuss your interests and background and to learn about ongoing projects.
-I supervise students in the Geosciences graduate program, not in the EER program.
-Preference goes to PhD applicants with a prior MS degree and MS applicants with undergraduate research experience, preferentially through completion of a senior's thesis.
+I supervise students in the Geosciences graduate program.
+Preference goes to PhD applicants with a prior MS degree and MS applicants with undergraduate research experience through completion of a senior's thesis.